-- Projects that have already commenced or events and activities that have already occurred
+- Projects that have already commenced or projects that have already occurred

-- Recurrent funding for ongoing projects or projects that have already been funded (excluding Events)
+- Recurrent funding for ongoing projects or projects that have already received a Community Development Fund grant.

-- Tradeshows, conferences, teaching programs/lectures, university open days, commercial theatre, recurring markets
+- Attendance at tradeshows, conferences, teaching programs/lectures, university open days, commercial theatre, recurring markets

-- Events or activities that have a political or religious purpose, or that denigrate, exclude or offend parts of the community
+- Events or activities that have a political or religious purpose, or that denigrate, or discriminate against parts of the community

 - Projects that are for general fundraising and fundraising events, prize money, trophy/medal production and awards